 The program demonstrates the ability to produce low volume parts for diverse applications; including the repair of high performance/low cost tools, dies and plastic and composite moulds for stamping, forming, trimming high strength alloy steels and much more.

 Canada Makes assists in assessing the needs of manufacturers and how best it suits their business model.
 Some have needs like the fabrication of obsolete legacy parts no longer available, AM offers a relatively inexpensive solution.
 Others are tooling companies looking to improve productivity and gaining a competitive edge by adopting conformal cooling.
 Be they SMEs or larger corporations, AM is changing how we build things and this program is there to help them learn about the disruptions coming to their sector but also de-risks their initial trials of this exciting technology.

-Canada Makes will assist in assessing the market needs of manufacturers of obsolete parts, legacy inventory, tooling users and manufacturers (SMEs and larger corporations) that produce commercial and military legacy parts.
-This will include the repair of tools, dies and moulds used to produce parts.
-The result will create awareness and encourage the adoption of AM technology and improve Canada’s manufacturing and exporting sectors global competitiveness, resulting in new technology skills and increased employment opportunities in Canada.
+The results will create awareness and encourage the adoption of AM technology, thus improving Canada’s manufacturing and exporting sectors and our global competitiveness, resulting in new technology skills and increased employment opportunities in Canada.

 This feasibility study project has the following specific objectives:

-- Identify and engage NRC-IRAP eligible companies with local ITA’s who are interested to undertake a feasibility study of laser additive manufacturing for their application needs.
+- Identify and engage NRC-IRAP eligible companies with local ITA’s who are interested to undertake a feasibility study of metal additive manufacturing.